What is Property Watch?

 The Property Watch program started in 2016 to assist owners of commercial properties, businesses, and apartment complexes curb unwanted activity that occurs after business hours or when the owner or manager cannot be contacted.
 This program is not for single residential houses.
 Without authority granted by the person responsible for the property/business, the police are often not able to take action on non-criminal issues that occur on private property.
 Some examples would be non-residents/customers loitering on the property, skateboarding, non-customer vehicles in the parking lot, etc.

-The Property Watch program allows the person responsible for the property to partner with the police and authorize the police to act in their behalf when they are not there.
+The Property Watch program allows the person responsible for the property to partner with the Astoria Police Department to act in their behalf when they are not there.
 This program is based on similar successful programs used by Beaverton Police, Pendleton Police, and Salem Police.

-The legal foundation is a signed agreement that provides the authority for the police to contact people that are on private property (that is a member of Property Watch) and ask them to leave the property.
-The goal is to have the police legally able to assist in helping keep your property safe when you are not there.
-There is no cost to you to be part of the program, it is renewed yearly, and you can withdraw from the program at any time.
+The legal foundation is a signed agreement that provides the authority for the police to contact people that are on a participating Property Watch private property and ask them to leave the property.
+The goal is to allow our officers to legally be able to assist in helping keep your property safe when you are not there.
+There is no cost to you to participate in the program; the contract is is renewed periodically and you can withdraw from the program at any time.

 If you sign up to be a member of the program, please be aware that Astoria Police Officers:

-If you would like to sign up for Property Watch then read the agreement, fill out and sign the agreement, and return all pages to the Astoria Police Department.
-When your application is accepted you will be notified and provided a digital copy of the Exclusion Criteria.
-The Exclusion Criteria needs to be placed on the outside of a building so that the public and officers can both see it.
+If you would like to sign up for Property Watch, download the Property Watch Agreement; read the agreement, complete the form, select a time period, sign the agreement, and return all pages to the Astoria Police Department.
+When your application is accepted, you will be notified and provided a digital copy of the Exclusion Criteria.
+The Exclusion Criteria will need to be placed on the outside of a building so that it is visible to both the public and police officers.

-If you have questions about the Property Watch program you may contact Sergeant Andrew Randall at 503-325-4411 or email@example.com
+If you have questions about the Property Watch program, contact Sergeant Andrew Randall at 503-298-2575 or email@example.com.